deCrystals/ABC-Sales-Analysis/README.md

 ## Exploratory Data Analysis (EDA)
 Extensive Exploratory Data Analysis (EDA) was performed to understand the data distribution, detect outliers, and find correlations between features and the target variable.
+[EDA code](ABC_salesAnalysis.ipynb)
-Key steps in EDA:
+#### Key steps in EDA:
 + Data cleaning (handling missing values, correcting data types).
 + Univariate and bivariate analysis of features.
 + Visualization of key insights using libraries like Matplotlib and Seaborn.